njgibbon/njgibbon/README.md

 I'm Nick & I live in London in the UK. :city_sunrise:

 I've wanted to work in software development :computer: since I first used Visual Basic 6 🔥.
 Suddenly, you have the power to make things.
 It's practical & creative & yet it's all logic-based - all controlled by some special words in a text file.
-From there, it's only a short leap to recognising that this ability can help solve real problems and sustain an interesting career.
+From there, it's only a short leap to recognising that this ability can help solve real problems and sustain an interesting work life.
 This led to studying Computer Science & ultimately to wherever it is I am now!

 Most of my experience is within large, complex, multi-team, multi-vendor IT organisations with lots of stakeholders & dependency & competing concerns :clipboard::comet::office::rainbow::crystal_ball:.
 Through this & wider learning I think about & value all activies that can impact value streams :rocket:.
 Organisational design, team interactions, improvement processes etc. where bottlenecks :champagne: can often be identified & carefully adjusted.